ubclaunchpad/LP-website/handbook/recruitment/overview.md

 Once applicants have been interviewed, decide on a score threshold for each skill level and send out offers and decision updates to candidates.
 See [emails (in Leads)](https://github.com/ubclaunchpad/leads/blob/master/interviews/emails.md) for email templates, and please remember our [feedback policy](#feedback).

-### Feedback

-Unfortunately, we *do not* provide feedback regarding a decision for either the [screening](#screening-applicants) or [interview](#interviews) phase of a candidate's application process.
-This means we can not provide specific answers to questions like:

-* "Why did I get rejected?"
-* "How could I have answered X question better?"
-* "Should I have brought up Y, Z in response to X question?"
-* "Who graded me?"

-However, feel free to provide more general advice to candidates that reach out, such as resume pointers or things the candidate can do to round out their skills.

 ## Frequently asked questions

 ### Referrals